 - 3.5 hours a day: minimum number of hours per day for practical experience to qualify as a part-time position.

-- 30 days: deadline for submitting your practical experience authorization request after your first day of work.
+- 30 days: deadline for submitting your Declaration of start of practical experience after your first day of work.

-- 8 months of practical experience: maximum that can be completed and recognized before the start of the PEP and after having completed a minimum of 30 university credits.
+- 8 months of practical experience: maximum that can be completed and recognized before the start of the registration with the Order and after having completed a minimum of 30 university credits.

 - 2 meetings per year with your CPA mentor in order to prepare your practical experience reports.